 Recognizing this, the EU took a serious step forward and laid out its CRM Action Plan in 2020.
 This plan revealed two strategic goals aligned with Brussels’ broader plans to get Ukraine closer to the Union: first, to “strengthen domestic sourcing of raw materials”; second, to “diversify sourcing from third countries”.
 Obviously, a full Ukrainian membership would fulfill both objectives naturally.
 In line with the action plan, the EU also signed Mineral Cooperation Agreement with Ukraine in 2021, formalizing its intention to integrate Ukraine into supply chains.
 The agreement aims to promote joint projects in CRM and REM mining, battery production, and hydrogen technologies.

 The latest study on Critical Raw Materials for the EU in 2023 identified a list of 34 CRMs as “high economic importance” for the security of the Union’s industrial value chains.
 According to another report published by the Ministry of Economy of Ukraine in 2024, Ukraine hosts 22 out of the EU’s list of 34 CRMs.
-This same report also notes that the EU aims to incorporate Ukraine’s raw materials into the its battery value chains, while US considers a strategic partnership with titanium production.
+This same report also notes that the EU aims to incorporate Ukraine’s raw materials into its battery value chains, while US considers a strategic partnership with titanium production.

 Russia’s Involvement: